Friday, February 9th, 2018

 I recently used the SaeboStim Micro with a patient in his seventies who had a stroke (CVA) four months prior.
 He was receiving inpatient rehab at our skilled nursing facility.
 He had made significant progress regaining motor function but continued to have impaired sensation in his hand.
 He reported a continuous tingling feeling.
 He also had difficulty distinguishing different sensations (sharp, dull, smooth, soft, hard, etc).
 This made many daily tasks harder.
 For example, buttoning a shirt took concentration as he struggled to feel the difference between the hard button and the pliable cloth.
 Many other tasks similarly took extra effort and time.

 Thursday, June 8th, 2017

 Following a neurological injury or disease, it is common for clients to experience impaired arm and hand function resulting in decreased sensation and/or strength.
 If the arm has limited use, this may lead to impaired communication to the brain, which includes sense of touch, feel, or awareness of movement.

 Monday, March 20th, 2017

-I am 43 years old and was recently the victim of severe stabbing.
+I am 43 years old and was recently the victim of a severe stabbing.
 My forearm was cut all the way to the bone, severing two of the three major nerves in my arm.
 If it hadn’t been for the kindness of a stranger, I would have bled to death.
-In the first five days after the stabbing my doctors performed three surgeries on my arm.
-Afterwards, I was left with almost no feeling in my hand and very little functionality in my forearm or hand.
+In the first five days after the stabbing, my doctors performed three surgeries on my arm.
+Afterward, I was left with almost no feeling in my hand and very little functionality in my forearm or hand.
 My fingers had curled up into a fist, or what my doctors called a “claw hand.”

 Friday, February 24th, 2017